The Creation of Combat Veterans Motorcycle Association®

 On December 15, 2002, it was voted that the CVMA® would wear a combination of the CVMA® background and the old skull logo as a one piece patch.
-Membership requirements were that a new member had to be a Combat Veteran and ride a motorcycle as a hobby.
-This patch is worn by Full Combat Members only.
+Membership requires that a new member has to be a Combat Veteran and ride a motorcycle as a hobby.

 1. David “Easy Rider” Gann